alb3rcik/web-scraper-olx/README.md

 ## Usage
 To run the script, navigate to the project directory and execute the following command in your terminal:
 ### python project.py setup
+This command sets up the SQLite database where the data will be stored.

+To parse the OLX website, execute the following command:
+### python project.py

+This command will scrape data from the first 25 pages of the real estate offers in Malopolskie region.
+The extracted data will be stored in the SQLite database.

 ## Libraries
 The following libraries were used in this project: